 Mirror Quality – High

 Since Cyberpunk 2077 is a first-person game and features a ton of customizations like clothes.
 The only chance you are going to see yourself is through the mirror.
 If the mirror isn’t providing graphically good results, it takes one part of the entire gameplay away.
 Keeping Mirror Quality at high won’t impact performance because it only works when looking at mirrors.
+Similar games like Black Ops Cold War improvise on these with accurate reflections.

 Gamma Correction – 1.36